The Chromatica Ball

 The Chromatica Ball was the seventh headlining concert tour by American singer Lady Gaga in support of her sixth studio album, Chromatica (2020).
 Comprising 20 shows, it began on July 17, 2022, in Düsseldorf and concluded on September 17, 2022, in Miami Gardens.
 Initially conceived as a six-date-long, limited tour, new dates were added after it was delayed by two years due to the COVID-19 pandemic.

 It is Gaga's first all-stadium concert tour and features a stage inspired by brutalist architecture.
 In line with the promoted album's themes, the show's narrative depicts a journey around trauma and healing.
 It is divided into distinct segments, each separated by a video introduction and a costume change.
 Gaga opted for a "darker, edgier" appearance for the tour in contrast to the pink cyberpunk look from Chromaticas earlier promotional imagery; her wardrobe included outfits by designers she frequently worked with in the past, such as Alexander McQueen, Gareth Pugh, and her sister, Natali Germanotta.

 The tour received critical acclaim, with various outlets rating it with the highest score in their respective reviews.
 (Note: Attributed to multiple references:) Critics praised the visuals, the choreography, Gaga's vocal skills, and many of them singled out the piano segment as the concert's strongest part.
 On numerous American dates, Gaga interpolated political statements to her piano performances, addressing topics such as gun violence and abortion rights.
 According to Billboard Boxscore, The Chromatica Ball ultimately grossed $112.4 million from 834,000 tickets sold, breaking multiple personal attendance records and venue records.
-Gaga's September 2022 show at Dodger Stadium in Los Angeles was recorded for a special, which was released on May 25, 2024, on HBO and Max.
+Gaga's September 2022 show at Dodger Stadium in Los Angeles was recorded for a concert film, which was released on May 25, 2024, on HBO and Max.